Lions hope Jared Goff bounces back, Raiders welcome return of Jimmy Garoppolo on Monday night

 After a shaky start in which Goff didn’t lead Detroit to a win until Week 13 in 2021, he has looked like a quarterback talented and savvy enough to have been the No. 1 overall pick in the NFL draft as he was out of California in 2016.

 Goff threw 17 touchdowns and only one interception as the Lions closed last season with eight wins in 10 games.
-When they lived up to the hype with a 5-1 start this year, Goff had a lot to do with it, throwing for 11 touchdowns with just three interceptions.
+When they lived up to the hype with a 5-1 start this year, Goff had a lot to do with it by throwing for 11 touchdowns with just three interceptions.

 Goff and the team, though, are coming off a humbling game.
 He had an interception, fumbled twice and was sacked five times in a 38-6 loss at Baltimore.